TylerCityStation

 ROWAYTON2 [NYNH&H, 1896, EB]

 This small station was built with the four-tracking.
-The val photo at upper left shows this structure without its covershed on 11/3/1916.
-The one at upper middle, taken on 2/25/1931, looks back toward Stamford.
-The 1915 val map [upper right] shows this station south of the track and ROWAYTON4 north of the track.
-The lower left and middle images are from the 1910 real estate field card.
-The 1896 build date is on the front in red pencil and the reverse side has a sketch of the floor plan.The lower right photo is an eastward-looking view of what was left of this station in the 1950s, once again without the covershed, and probably not too long before the station was removed.[rev040113]
+The val photo at [1] shows this structure without its covershed on 11/3/1916.
+Covershed added in the meantime, the PUC shot at [2] taken on 2/25/1931 looks west toward Stamford.
+The 1915 val map [3] shows this station south of the track and ROWAYTON4 north of the track.
+The images at [4] and [5] are from the 1910 real estate field card.
+The 1896 build date is on the front in red pencil and the reverse side has a sketch of the floor plan.The photo at [6] is an eastward-looking view of what was left of this station in the 1950s, once again without the covershed, and probably not too long before the station was removed.[rev040113]

 ROWAYTON3 [NYNH&H, 1896, WB]